A new project

 Initially, some ideas I thought about were:

-- A file manager that could reach the level of the discontinued “cx file explorer”.
+• file manager that could reach the level of the discontinued “ES file explorer”.

 While I think it is important to work on projects in areas you are not really interested in to broaden your skills, I’ve found that it is easier to stick with something you are passionate about.

-My personal interest are in the areas of: the Bible, graphics, photography, and design -as evidenced by some of my open source work.
+My personal interests are in the areas of: the Bible, graphics, photography, and design, as evidenced by some of my open source work.
 So, I couldn’t see myself developing the aforementioned ideas into apps.

 The final idea

-With a bit more brainstorming, I came up with the idea of creating a time lapse app.
+With a bit more brainstorming, I came up with the idea of creating an app to create time-lapses.

-I have fond memories of when I was younger and would experiment with time lapse using an old tablet.
-My brother and I would time lapse plants growing and mushrooms appearing in our greenhouse.
+I have fond memories of when I was younger and would experiment with time-lapses using an old Android tablet.
+My brother and I would time-lapse plants growing and mushrooms appearing in our greenhouse.

-Time lapse, if you’re not aware, is the process of capturing images at intervals slower than a normal video and piecing them together to produce a video that is sped-up/condensed so naturally slow movements appear much faster.
-The time lapse effect can be very beautiful for things like sunsets, clouds, flowers/plants, or people walking the streets.
+Time-lapse, if you’re not aware, is the process of capturing images at intervals slower than a normal video and piecing them together to produce a video that appears sped up.
+Naturally slow movements appear much faster than in a normal video.
+The time-lapse effect can be very beautiful for things like sunsets, clouds, plants, or people walking the streets.

 After coming up with the idea, it was time to do some market research.